DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/dataset/create-use-delete.md

 # Create, Use and Delete Datasets

-Intelligent Engine provides comprehensive dataset management functions needed for model development, training, and inference processes.
+AI Lab provides comprehensive dataset management functions needed for model development, training, and inference processes.
 Currently, it supports unified access to various data sources.

-With simple configurations, you can connect data sources to Intelligent Engine, achieving unified data management, preloading, dataset management, and other functionalities.
+With simple configurations, you can connect data sources to AI Lab, achieving unified data management, preloading, dataset management, and other functionalities.

 ## Create a Dataset